ops-center/grafana-dashboards/mongodb/README.md

 Install Panopticon if you haven't done it already.
 Like other AppsCode products, [Panopticon](https://byte.builders/blog/post/introducing-panopticon/) also need a license to run.

-**If you already have an enterprise license for KubeDB or Stash, you do not need to issue a new license for Panopticon.
+**If you already have a license for KubeDB or Stash, you do not need to issue a new license for Panopticon.
 Your existing KubeDB or Stash license will work with Panopticon.**

 Now, install Panopticon using the following commands: